-Infertility Tests for Women in Virginia Beach, VA
+Infertility Tests for Women

 - FSH (follicle-stimulating hormone) – FSH is the hormone that triggers your ovaries to prepare an egg to be released each month.
 High FSH levels indicate low ovarian reserve, or a diminishing egg supply, which typically means a lower chance of getting pregnant.
 An FSH level is typically checked around Cycle Day 3.